mdb/middleman-build-reporter/README.md

 # middleman-build-reporter

+> Which branch/version/configuration/build has been
+> deployed to which data center/server/environment?

 middleman-build-reporter is a [Middleman](http://middlemanapp.com) extension to help you understand what code has been deployed to an environment, and whether you're viewing cached or stale build artifacts.

 Features: